-Expectations: Faculty Advisors are a supportive resource and schedule consultant for students but not term-by-term "schedulers."
-It is the student's responsibility to create a schedule of classes that works for him or her personally each term.
-It is recommended (and in some instances, required) for students to meet with their advisor to review their overall academic course and program performance.
+Expectations: Please address your advisor by title ("Dr.") and last name.
+Faculty advisors are a supportive resource and schedule consultant for students but not term-by-term "schedulers."
+It is the student's responsibility to create a schedule of classes that works for them personally each term.
+It is recommended (and in some instances, required) for students to meet with their advisor to review their course progress and program performance.

-Making Appointments: Advising appointments get booked quickly and are usually scheduled two-three weeks in advance.
+Making Appointments: Advising appointments get booked quickly and are usually scheduled two to three weeks in advance.
 Students should not email their advisor the week before registration and expect an immediate appointment.
-When scheduling, student should include the following in their email to their advisor: goals for the advising appointment, current specialty declaration, a phone number to be reached, time(s) on campus for current classes, and other available times you could come to campus.
+When scheduling, students should include the following in their email to their advisor: goals for the advising appointment, current specialty declaration, preferred contact method, and multiple available times to meet.